ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Using this Book
 This book was written to provide people building products from nothing with a guide based on peoples experiences.

 # Introduction
 The pace of change in the world is exponential.
+It has never been the best time to build a company.

 Startups
 - An experiment being done before product market fit

-Product
+Product/Service
 -

 Business
 - After there is product-market-fit, there is a business
 - A product built that serves a customer that is willing to pay